Home Voice Acting Opportunities for Beginners

 Once you’ve become well-versed in how to read a script, you may find that your initial read-through produces an instant gut reaction about how you ought to perform.
 Starting out with a defined sense of where you’d like to take the script is a fantastic feeling, and when you blend this with some creative direction to stimulate your interpretation of the content, you’re doing the mandatory work of an actor and are off to a great start.

 When the information within the script isn’t as specific as you would like it to be, or the artistic direction is lacking (or not included), your script interpretation and the rehearsal process will allow for a period of experimentation that can inform the direction you take.

-Rehearsing a Voice Over Script for Auditioning Online
+Rehearsing a Script for Voice Over Auditions Online